Sep 7 | 12:00 pm to 1:00 pm

 Presented by: Sydney Ludvigson (New York University)

 Uncertainty about the future rises in recessions.
 But is uncertainty a source of business cycle fluctuations or an endogenous response to them, and does the type of uncertainty matter?
 Answer: we find that sharply higher uncertainty about real economic activity in recessions is fully an endogenous response to other shocks that cause business cycle fluctuations, while uncertainty about financial markets is a likely source of the fluctuations.
+Financial market uncertainty has quantitatively large negative consequences for several measures of real activity including employment, production, and orders.
+Such are the main conclusions drawn from estimation of three-variable structural vector autoregressions.
+To establish causal effects, we propose an iterative projection IV (IPIV) approach to construct external instruments that are valid under credible interpretations of the structural shocks.

 Sep 7 | 4:50 pm to 5:30 pm